HeyBLU Help & FAQ

 Note: After End Session you can review pitches (pitch count and step through calls).

 After you tap "End Session," use the Summary button on screen.
-It includes share options: an image and a CSV file you can download and share.
+It includes share options: a session report image and a spreadsheet with detailed pitch data you can download and share.

 Troubleshooting